Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 - There are multiple paths for building the new website, each one with its benefits and drawbacks.
 	- ### Using [Wordpress](https://wordpress.org/)
 		- Maintenance cost
-			- $25/month to be able to install plugins and
+			- On Wordpress.com $25/month to be able to install plugins and install themes -
 		- #### Benefits
 			- It's free and open source software
 			- Whatever you build here can be exported to somewhere else; you own all the code and tools